hugomendix/docs/content/refguide/task-queue.md

 ### 3.1 Logging

-A Logger exists specifically for all actions related to Task Queue, named `Queue`.
+A Log Node exists specifically for all actions related to Task Queue, named `TaskQueue`.

 ## 4 Other